watbulb/capstone/docs/cs_v6_release_guide.md

 		operands[2].access: READ
 ```

-If <OPTION IS DISABLED> you get the `real` operand set:
+If `-r` is set, you got the real operands.
+Even if the decoded instruction is an alias:

 ```
-./cstool -d ppc32be 7a8a20007d4d42a6
+./cstool -d ppc32be 7a8a2000
  0  7a 8a 20 00  	rotldi	r10, r20, 4
-	ID: 905 (rldicl)
+	ID: 867 (rldicl)
-	Is alias: 2138 (rotldi) with REAL operand set
+	Is alias: 1828 (rotldi) with REAL operand set
 	op_count: 4
 		operands[0].type: REG = r10
 		operands[0].access: WRITE